ClaireGuerin/github-introduction/README.md

 - a .gitignore file
 - the presentation material (`Introduction to Github.pdf`), with key elements to get started on git and GitHub
 - a cheatsheet for a useful [workflow](https://github.com/ClaireGuerin/github-introduction/blob/main/gitmasterflow.pdf)
-- a small R code that will print a random quote on your screen (`mysimpleprogram.R`).
+- a small R script that will print a random quote on your screen (`quote.R`).
+- a small R script that will print essential git commands on your screen (`githelp.R`)
 - an image folder (img) with screenshots used in this README

 ### Useful Links